-- Strip it down – Some of the dirtiest areas on your cooker top are behind the temperature knobs and around the burners.
+Strip it down – Some of the dirtiest areas on your cooker top are behind the temperature knobs and around the burners.
 Remove the burner grates and control knobs.
-Soaking them in the filled with hot soapy water will help loosen any dirt, grease and grime.
+Boil your kettle and try soaking them in hot soapy water as it will help loosen any dirt, grease and grime.
 Clean the fuel ports with a paper clip (make sure that you have taken proper precautions on disconnecting the cooker before you begin cleaning).
 If your cooker is electric, you can soak the knobs and drip pans but do not put the burners in water as they are self-cleaning and should only be removed (some unplug while others are not removable) in order to clean under and around them.

 Cleaning your oven

-The self-cleaning feature on some ovens is very handy.
+The self-cleaning feature on some full size and mini ovens is very handy.
 Not only do some reach temperatures as high as 900 degrees Fahrenheit, they take away the need for a lot of elbow grease.
 Unfortunately, this feature is not available on all cooker ovens and it uses a lot of energy.
-Here are some steps you can take to clean your oven by hand.
+Here are some steps you can take to clean your oven quickly by hand.

 Cleaning the hood vent